Best Dog Trainers in Phoenix, AZ

 Specialties: Service dog training, puppy training, newly adopted dogs, cooperative care, and fear of novel people ("stranger danger" cases).

-In their own words: "I am a certified KPA-CTP through Karen Pryor Academy and a certified Service Dog Coach, which means that I am a positive reinforcement based trainer who prioritizes training methods that build skills to solve problems.
+Their training philosophy: "I am a certified KPA-CTP through Karen Pryor Academy and a certified Service Dog Coach, which means that I am a positive reinforcement based trainer who prioritizes training methods that build skills to solve problems.
 I am a graduate student in behavior analysis, so I analyze the function of behavior, or what some people might call 'the root cause,' so that we achieve lasting solutions."

 What made them want to become a trainer: "I saw that there was a need in the service dog world for someone who is competent at dog training but is also good at working with Autism families and individuals who are neurodivergent.
 There are two ends of the leash, a dog side and a human side, and we have to be able to work effectively and compassionately with both."